andreasfoster/deploy/README.md

 <h2>Create a Domain Admin user within the domain</h2>

 <p>
 Login in into your DC-1 again but with mydomain.com\(yourusername_).
 Open Active Directory Users and Computers adnd create 2 organizational units named "_EMPLOYEES" and "_ADMINS". right click the mydomain.com, go to new adn the click organizational unit and make sure to put the underscore before the word.
 Next were going to create a Bot User in the admins folder so later on to test DC-1.
 Go to the admins folder right click the folder itsself or the side and select new and then user.
 After create the person but remember to take down the username most importantly because we will use this later on.
-To give your bot admin rights go to the admins folder you just credited it in and right click. go to properties, member of, add and then type domain admins.
+To give your bot admin rights go to the admins folder you just created it in and right click. go to properties, member of, add and then type domain admins.
 It might ask you to sign in after you press ok so sign in using the mydomain.com\(theusernameyoucreditedforthebot) and the password or just the orginal sign in info from azure with mydomain.com\.
 </p>
 <br />